William Petersen (demographer)

 William Petersen (August 3, 1912 – June 10, 2004) was an American sociologist and demographer.

 Life

-Petersen was born in Jersey City, New Jersey on August 3, 1912.
+Petersen was born in Jersey City, New Jersey, on August 3, 1912.
 He gained a PhD from Columbia University in 1954.
 He taught in the Sociology Department at the University of California at Berkeley from 1953 to 1956 and 1959 to 1966.
-During his time there, he became influential in the use and perpetuation of the term "model minority," typecasting East Asian Americans (specifically Japanese Americans) as "successful."
-He attributed this "success" to Japanese Americans' obedience and their ability to overcome the "self-defeating apathy or self-hatred" that other racial minorities, specifically Black Americans, that cause them to "react negatively" to new opportunities and equal opportunities.
+He created the term "model minority" to describe his thesis that Japanese American success posed challenges to simple discrimination-based accounts of group socioeconomic differences.
 From 1966 to 1967, Petersen was professor of sociology at Boston College, and from 1967 to 1978 he was the Robert Lazarus Professor of Social Demography at Ohio State University.
 He co-authored Dictionary of Demography: Biographies with his wife, Rene, in 1985.

 Petersen died on June 10, 2004, at the age of 91.